-Officers from GTPD can support the investigation and prosecution of cases, and ensure the well-being of the victim.
+GTPD officers can support the investigation and prosecution of cases, help ensure the well-being of victims, and transport them to Grady Hospital for treatment.
 Several members of GTPD are involved with the Sexual Violence Prevention Alliance on campus.

 Title IX Coordinator - 404-385-5583